jungpilyu/mws-restaurant-stage-1/README.md

 ## Overview

 This work was done as a partial fulfillment of the requirements for "Front-End Web Developer Nanodegree" of the Udacity.
-The project implements a front-end of restaurant-review site which respects the following rules:
+The project implements a front-end of restaurant-review site which supports the following features:

 * A fully responsive layout
 * Responsive images in 5 levels